DarkFlippers/unleashed-firmware/ReadMe.md

 Flipper Zero's firmware consists of two components:

 - Core2 firmware set - proprietary components by ST: FUS + radio stack.
-FUS is flashed at factory and you should never update it.
+FUS is flashed at factory, and you should never update it.
 - Core1 Firmware - HAL + OS + Drivers + Applications.

 They both must be flashed in the order described.